The KGAC Pledge to Safe & Lawful Shooting Sports, the Wildlife, and the Lease Environment.

 Wildlife has the right of way at the Lease.
 Whenever any wildlife is present – all activity stops until they wander off elsewhere (there can be times where the activity stops for longer periods of time when wildlife is grazing).
 There is never any human interaction with wildlife.
 It is always given a wide berth, and allowed to pass through the lease without hazing or harassment.

-While the Club’s main effort focuses on providing a controlled, safe and lawful environment to conduct and exercise shooting activities - the wildlife and the up-keep of the natural environment of the Lease are equally important to the Club and its members.
-This is a unique situation in the province; due to the KGAC being the Lease holder, wildlife is not affected in migration as it would be if the land was otherwise developed.
+While the Club’s main effort focuses on providing a controlled, safe and lawful environment to conduct and exercise shooting activities - the wildlife and the up-keep of the natural environment of the Lease are of equal importance to the Club and its members.

 The Club’s focus is to guarantee a co-existing and co-habituating environment for generations to come – human and wildlife – hand in hand.